Zylann/SnowfeetEngine/doc/Modules.md

 Note 2: This document explains a planned design.
 It may be not fully implemented at the moment, and will be refreshed as soon as features are operational.
 Things are subject to change, if greater ideas emerge.
+After all, I'm still lrearning.

 Built-in structure